theturboturnip/harper/packages/web/src/routes/docs/faq/+page.md

 Do you want to use it within your Browser?
 We have a [Chrome extension](/docs/integrations/chrome-extension).
 (Firefox add-on coming soon.)

 Do you want to use it within your code editor?
-We have documentation on how you can integrate with [Visual Studio Code and its forks](/docs/integrations/visual-studio-code), [Neovim](/docs/integrations/neovim), [Helix](/docs/integrations/helix), [Emacs](/docs/integrations/emacs), and [Zed](/docs/integrations/zed).
+We have documentation on how you can integrate with [Visual Studio Code and its forks](/docs/integrations/visual-studio-code), [Neovim](/docs/integrations/neovim), [Helix](/docs/integrations/helix), [Emacs](/docs/integrations/emacs), [Zed](/docs/integrations/zed) and [Sublime Text](/docs/integrations/sublime-text).
 If you're using a different code editor, then you can integrate directly with our language server, [`harper-ls`](/docs/integrations/language-server).

 Do you want to integrate it in your web app or your JavaScript/TypeScript codebase?
 You can use [`harper.js`](./harperjs/introduction).